-Strongly discourage development, including dwellings on Crown Allotments.
+Strongly discourage inappropriate development, including dwellings, on Crown Allotments.

-Provide for residential development in the Farming Zone within or adjacent to isolated rural settlements subject to consideration of hazards, particularly bushfire, environmental constraints and accessibility.
+Provide for residential development in the Farming Zone within or within reasonable proximity to rural settlements subject to consideration of hazards, particularly bushfire, environmental constraints and accessibility.

-Provide for residential development in the Farming Zone where previous subdivision of land was intended to facilitate the development of a dwelling subject to consideration of hazards, particularly bushfire, environmental constraints and accessibility.
+Provide for dwelling development in the Farming Zone where previous subdivision of land was intended to facilitate the development of a dwelling subject to consideration of hazards, particularly bushfire, environmental constraints and accessibility.